idaholab/moose/framework/doc/content/source/chaincontrols/RealToBoolChainControl.md

 - A value of 0 converts to `false`.
 - Other values result in an error.

+Note that the tolerance on the value is 1e-12 in a double-precision MOOSE build.

 !syntax parameters /ChainControls/RealToBoolChainControl

 !syntax inputs /ChainControls/RealToBoolChainControl